hliyan/hliyan.github.io/_posts/2019-07-22-an-event-driven-mvvm-alternative-to-the-flux-architecture.md

 # 5. Production usage

 This architecture has been used in four production applications, including two applications that have been in production for close to two years.
 Three of the four applications perform business critical functions.
 In  each application, the view layer was built with React, while the view  model layer was the state of a root level “container component” [4].
+The child components within the container components were mostly stateless.
+The engine was passed to child components that needed it via the React Context API.

-While  the view and the view-model layers (which are where the traditional  front-end code complexity resides) have scaled well as the applications  grew in size, the model/engine often became unmanageably heavy.
-The  solution to this problem was relatively trivial, and could be  implemented with no effect on the view layer: the internal  implementation of the engine was split into smaller mini-engines, each  handling specific functional areas (such as users, orders), while  keeping the public API interface of the engine unchanged.
+While the view and view-model layers of this architecture have scaled well as the applications grew in size, the model/engine often became unmanageably heavy.
+The solution to this problem was relatively trivial, and could be implemented with no effect to the view layer: the internal implementation of the engine was split into smaller mini-engines, each handling specific functional areas (such as users, orders), while  keeping the public API interface of the engine unchanged.

 # References